 that I replaced at that time, apparently from my stock of "used tested

 good" tubes.
-I must have had a very low criteria for acceptance back then.
+I must have had a very low criteria for acceptance back then

 The new test (five years later and virtually no hours on the

-receiver) used the TV-7B I've used for years and involved all 26 tubes.
+The testing involved all 26 tubes.
 I found five tubes that were at or below minimum acceptable, one tube

 that acted erratically and one tube